silver2row/BBAI_64_Motor_Cape/README.md

 P.S.
 Enjoy...and always, one can go to beagleboard.org to look over their builds, images, and boards.
 Also, I noticed a forum and docs.beagleboard.org bunch of ideas for assistance in building around particular boards.

+Here is also a page online where Capes are available: https://www.mouser.com/new/beagleboardorg/beaglebonecapes/